amandakoka/milestone-two/README.md

 ## Fonts
 Choosing the right font is important to maintaining the overall simplicity and cleanliness of the design.
 I opted for the Lato font from Google Fonts for its clean and modern aesthetic.
 This font enhances the readability of the quiz content, ensuring that users can easily comprehend text instructions, flag names, and any additional information provided during the quiz.
 ## Structure
 The website is structured in a user-friendly and easy-to-use way and designed with a simple and clean layout to ensure an immersive, distraction-free experience.
-The webiste consists of 2 pages:
+The website consists of 2 pages:

 1. Homepage(The Quiz):
 - Upon entering the website, users are greeted with a welcome message and a "Start Quiz" button.